hansenjn/CiliaQ/README.md

 ### User Guide / Manual
 A User Guide for the whole CiliaQ pipeline is available [here](https://github.com/hansenjn/CiliaQ/blob/master/Webfiles/20200928_CiliaQ_SOP.pdf).

+### How to stay up-to-date?
 You want to be always up-to-date about CiliaQ and get news on CiliaQ (new features, updates, etc.)?
-Send an email with "Subscribe CiliaQ" to jan.hansen (at) uni-bonn.de or follow this repository on GitHub.
+Watch this repository on GitHub (see Watch button on upper right) or send an email with "Subscribe CiliaQ" to jan.hansen (at) uni-bonn.de.

+### Ideas?
+Missing functions?
+Issues?
+Bugs?
+Unclear in the User Guide?
+Are you missing a function or a parameter in CiliaQ?
+Is an explanation missing in the User Guide?
+Are you encountering problems with CiliaQ?

+Please let us know and report this by submitting an issue using the issue tracking systems for the github repositories or sending a message to jan.hansen (at) uni-bonn.de:
+- For general issues, CiliaQ, and User Guide: [CiliaQ issue system](https://github.com/hansenjn/CiliaQ/issues)
+- For issues concerning CiliaQ_Preparator only: [CiliaQ_Preparator issue system](https://github.com/hansenjn/CiliaQ_Preparator/issues)
+- For issues concerning CiliaQ_Editor only: [CiliaQ_Editor issue system](https://github.com/hansenjn/CiliaQ_Editor/issues)

 ### Source code
 The source code for the individual ImageJ plugins and java tools is available at the respective repositories: